 Two main technologies are currently used in industrial inkjet:

 1. Drop on Demand - Ink only moved when needed, print mostly on flat surfaces, the print heads eject droplets discontinuously, "on demand".
-The operation is very simple and the marking very legible.
+The operation is very simple and the marking is very legible.
 Usually used for macro-characters.

 2. CIJ (Continuous Ink Jet) – The ink is continuously circulating through the printhead and around the ink circuit.
-The ink droplets are electrically charged and are deflected as required by high voltage plates.
+The ink droplets are electrically charged and are deflected as required by high-voltage plates.
 This technology is characterized by very high speeds (up to 100,000 drops/second) and low operating costs.
 It is best for small character marking and barcoding on very fast-moving goods on production lines, e.g. cables, tubing, and consumer goods.

 Continuous ink jet printers include analog and digital printers.
 The main features of each are listed below.

 • They usually have a single ink jet

 • Droplets are deflected on an axis, and the product moves to create a 2D shape